The Dutch skipper was on fine form to take his tally in World Cup 2014 qualifiers to 11, as Louis van Gaal's men battered the woeful visitors

 Dutch coach Louis van Gaal made five changes to the side that beat Andorra to seal their qualification last month, while the visitors brought in Zsolt Korcsmar and Jozsef Varga for Zsolt Laczko and Akos Elek from their 5-1 win over Estonia.

-Hungary soon found itself chasing the game as Van Persie opened the scoring after just 16 minutes, the striker backing off his defender inside the penalty area to head Daryl Janmaat’s cross into the top corner for his ninth goal of qualifying.
+Hungary soon found themselves chasing the game as Van Persie opened the scoring after just 16 minutes, the striker backing off his defender inside the penalty area to head Daryl Janmaat’s cross into the top corner for his ninth goal of qualifying.

 And nine minutes later, the lead was doubled by Strootman.
 Lens delivered a perfect cross this time onto the head of the Roma midfielder, whose looped header beat Adam Bogdan.